 Our In Demand Career Spotlight Series focuses on careers in the medical and dental industries where demand for skilled workers outpaces supply.
-At ACI Medical & Dental School, you can be certified for these in-demand careers in just four months with the hands-on training, skills, and credentials you’ll need for your new job.
+At ACI Medical & Dental School, you can be certified for these in-demand careers in just five months with the hands-on training, skills, and credentials you’ll need for your new job.

 In this blog post, we will be discussing the Phlebotomy Technician position.